 The aboutness topic is the entity about which the sentence under discussion makes a predication.
-In general, aboutness topics tend to be fronted crosslinguistically.
+Our concept of topic is defined on sentence level, and differs from the concept of text topics.
 The only expressions that can denote aboutness topics are: